 - You don’t have many health care costs, and you don’t expect to have many costs over the next year.

 - You’d rather pay less upfront costs in premiums with the understanding that the higher deductible means you’ll pay more out-of-pocket if you need care.

 - You don’t have children and/or a spouse on your plan who may use a lot of health care services.

 What kind of person should opt for a HDHP: Someone who is healthy and doesn’t expect to use many health care services within the next year.
 You want the cheapest premiums and don’t mind having to pay a high deductible if you need a lot of care.

-POS stands for point of service plan and makes up about 10 percent of health plans.
-POS plans are not nearly as common as PPOs, HDHPs and HMOs.
+POS stands for point of service plan and makes up only 7% of health plans.
 POS plans are a hybrid of PPO and HMOs.
 In fact, point of service means that the health care consumer gets to choose whether to use HMO or PPO services each time you see a provider.

-POS plans usually have similar rules to HMOs (for instance, you need to choose an in-network physician as your PCP), but you can see an out-of-network physician for a higher fee in a POS plan.
+POS plans usually have similar rules to HMOs.
+For instance, you need to choose an in-network physician as your PCP.
+However, you can see an out-of-network physician for a higher fee in a POS plan.

 When a POS might be right for you: